First Time Landlord Checklist Before Having Tenants on Property

 The competition is all-time high and the prospects have thousands of options to choose from.
 So, it becomes important you set up a marketing strategy that stands out your property.
 Everybody today wants convenience.
 And being in the digital age, prospects mostly search for their new rented home online.
 They want to have precise details of the property they are going to rent out.
 So, it becomes important for you to list your property online with all details like the area, amenities, location, etc.

-Include professional photographs and a virtual tour of your property to make your listing standing out from the rest.
+Include professional photographs and a virtual tour of your property to make your listing stand out from the rest.
 Not only the listing but your behavior and communication skills also matter when you interact with a potential prospect.
 You have to be helpful and courteous.
-You should be able to convey your prospects that you’re going to be a good host and not just another landlord.
+You should be able to convey to your prospects that you’re going to be a good host and not just another landlord.
 The successful landlord doesn’t mind going the extra mile to help their tenants.

 #7: Set up a Rental Application

-The Rental application is important to have the right tenants to stay in your property.
+The Rental application is important to have the right tenants to stay at your property.
 It helps you run a background check on potential tenants.
 You can obtain their income report, employment history, earlier occupation details, bankruptcy, and past eviction if any from the rental application.
-Doing this provides you the tenant`s complete details and you can enjoy hassle-free tenancy on your property.
+Doing this provides you with the tenant`s complete details and you can enjoy hassle-free tenancy on your property.
 It saves you and your property from any potential damage that can cause you to lose your money.

 Setting up a rental application for tenants will help you better understand your tenants.
-Your tenant must adhere to your guidelines, live peacefully with other tenants and should pay timely rent.
+Your tenant must adhere to your guidelines, live peacefully with other tenants, and should pay timely rent.
 Before having the tenants on your property, you must evaluate them being financially and socially capable of living on your property.
 And, if you find any problem with the tenant`s rental application, you can simply reject them.

-#8: Having a Rental Agreement
+#8: Prepare an Enforceable Rental Agreement

-#9: Set up Deposit Protection
+#9: Set up a Security Deposit Protection

 The move-out document is also important as the move-in document.
 It indicates levied charges if the tenant fails to give the peaceful possession of the property when they move out.
 You can deduct those charges from the security amount and hand the remaining to the tenant.
 Having this document ensures maintained property and smooth possession.
 A maintained and clean property means you have immediate occupancy by new tenants.